mutasim07/rest-user-service/README.md

 ## Docker

 This service is dockerized.
 Dockerfile is placed at the root folder of this service.
-Here are the commands to create docker image and then run this service in a docker container Inside the root folder, run the following commands:
+Here are the commands to create docker image and then run this service in a docker container.

+Inside the root folder, run the following commands:

 $mvn clean package